 NEWPORT PAGNELL HERITAGE TRAIL

-We begin at the top of St John’s Street, named after a medieval hospital, at THE MUSIC SHOP situated between SILVER STREET and TICKFORD ARCADE.
+WALK BEGINNING A printable version of this can be found here > HERITAGE TRAIL WALK TWO We begin at the top of St John’s Street, named after a medieval hospital, our first point is THE MUSIC SHOP situated between SILVER STREET and TICKFORD ARCADE.
 This building was formerly the offices of the town’s newspaper, The Bucks Standard which operated for 130 years.

 The cinema closed in 1983 owing to competition from new cinemas in Milton Keynes and was replaced by the arcade of shops in 1991.
 The architectural style of the arcade is worth a good look.